-In 1963, the BBC’s new head of drama, Sydney Newman, divided the roles of producer and director on plays and henceforth MacTaggart only performed one of these roles on each of his productions.
+In 1963, the BBC’s new head of drama, Sydney Newman, divided the roles of producer and director on plays and henceforth MacTaggart only performed one of these roles on each of his productions, primarily that of producer.
 In 1963-64, he produced the anthology series Teletale, an experimental testing ground for new directors.
 The series was relegated to the smaller studios of the BBC’s provincial bases, but this didn’t blunt the production team’s ambition.
 In an internal BBC memo, series writers Roger Smith and Christopher Williams explained that:

 The stories will be told with the maximum economy and condensation.
 The juxtaposition of scenes and the cutting between them will be crucial to the narrative.
 The style of narration will be fluid, using and exploring the resources of framing, camera mobility and studio space … We hope that this method will allow us to liberate the action from the accepted necessities of naturalism, while not detracting from the interest of the story.22